mrexodia/mrexodia.github.io/_posts/17-07-2015-Extending-de4dot.md

 The identifying class for a deobfuscator is the `DeobfuscatorInfo` class.
 It has to provide a `Name` and a `Type` string field, where the `Type` field must be unique.
 It also has a `CreateDeobfuscator` method that will handle the actual deobfuscation.

-You can find the full code over [here](https://github.com/mrexodia/de4dot/tree/OrangeHeap) (again thanks to TheProxy for his code).
+You can find the full code over [here](https://github.com/mrexodia/de4dot/tree/OrangeHeap).
+TheProxy wrote a full tutorial with details over at [his blog](https://theproxyre.wordpress.com/2015/05/14/adding-obfuscator-to-de4dot)

 ## Sharing the deobfuscator